The complete guide to getting your junk insurance refund

 Millions of Australians who have signed up for credit cards or loans in the past 15 years have paid junk insurance - often without realising.

-FACT: ASIC has already monitored over $5 billion in remediations to more than 3.6 million Australians (about 1 in 6 adult Aussies), and “there are [also] many other remediations that are dealt with by firms without any ASIC involvement".
+FACT: ASIC is currently monitoring over $3.5 billion in remediations on mis-sold products and services, including junk insurance.
+This involves more than 3.6 million Australians (about 1 in 6 adult Aussies), and “there are [also] many other remediations that are dealt with by firms without any ASIC involvement”.

 If you’re unsure whether you’re a victim of Junk Insurance, the clues could be in your old credit card or loan statements.